eugenesia/hands-on-machine-learning/README.md

 # hands-on-machine-learning
-Hands On Machine Learning with Python, Scikit-Learn and PyTorch
+Hands On Machine Learning with Python, Scikit-Learn and PyTorch by Aurelien Geron

+Colab notebooks and exercises